isomerpages/nlb-biblioasia/index.md

       subtitle: "Video: BiblioAsia Reels"
       id: infopic
-      description: A world-renowned pianist described this concert grand of the Victoria Memorial Hall as a 'cooking pot and a frying pan".
+      description: A world-renowned pianist described this concert grand of the Victoria Memorial Hall as a "cooking pot and a frying pan".
 How did it have such a reputation?
       button: Watch the Video
       url: /videos/reels/